sherpa/sherpa/README.md

 you can run a single test, i.e. a single test method, with:

     $ python setup.py test -a sherpa/astro/datastack/tests/test_datastack.py::test_load::test_case3

+**NOTE:** if you run both `install` and `develop` or `test` in the same Python environment you end up with two competing installations of Sherpa which result in unexpected behavior.
+If this happens, simply run `pip uninstall sherpa` as many times as necessary, until you get an error message as no more Sherpa installations are available and then install Sherpa again.

+Also note that the `test` command executes `develop`.

+The same issue may occur if you installed both the Sherpa binaries and build Sherpa from sources in the same environment.

 Custom source build
 ===================